-Flower: Flower heads are numerous, 1-2 inches in diameter, with spine-tipped bracts.
+Flower: Flower heads are numerous, 1-2 in wide, with spine-tipped bracts.
 Flowers are violet to reddish.

 Seeds/Fruit: One-seeded fruit (achene) is wrinkled, brown to grayish-black, tipped with a plume (pappus) of slender bristles (Stubbendieck et al. 1995).

 Leaves: Leaves are alternate, large, irregularly lobed, and have sharp yellow spikes.
-Rosette leaves may be up to 2 feet long and 1 foot wide (Whitson et al. 1996).
+Rosette leaves may be up to 2 ft long and 1 ft wide (Whitson et al. 1996).
 Upper and lower leaf surfaces are covered with a thick mat of cotton-like or woolly hairs, giving the foliage a gray-green color (Dewey 1991).

-Stems: Mature plants can grow up to 12 feet tall, and have a large, fleshy taproot.
+Stems: Mature plants can grow up to 12 ft tall.
 Stems are numerous, branched, and have broad spiny wings.